budimanjojo/nix-config/README.md

 </table>

 **Tmux**
 I override the default keybindings for Tmux to be more reasonable.
 Prefix key is `Alt+a` for local session and `Alt+z` for nested session.
-You can of course override this using your custom `.tmux.conf.local` file. `<prefix>` means you need to press prefix key first, `<repeat>` means you don't need to press prefix key again after triggering it within `repeat-time` set (default set to 1 second), `<copy-mode>` means you must be in copy-mode first.
+You can of course override this. `<prefix>` means you need to press prefix key first, `<repeat>` means you don't need to press prefix key again after triggering it within `repeat-time` set (default set to 1 second), `<copy-mode>` means you must be in copy-mode first.
 The table below lists all the keybindings set.
-If they are not in the table, that means it is using the default Tmux keybindings.
+If they are not in the table, that means it's using the default Tmux keybindings.

 <table>
     <tr>